ModischFabrications/CutSolver/README.md

 ### Push Production Docker Images

 Docker Hub Images should be updated automatically, but feel free to build yourself should everything else fail.
+Adding "[skip ci]" to the commit message will prevent any ci builds should the need arise.
 Thankfully, local builds are easy with the modern `buildx` workflow.

 Installation of a multibuilder (once):